khank8476/khank8476.github.io/README.md

 - Due to a non-disclosure agreement I cannot share some website development work here.

+- add your project here contact me for any website or app development projects.

 `Please note that some websites may be not accessible`